Prince Edward, Duke of Kent: Military service

-On 29 July 1955, Edward graduated from the Royal Military Academy Sandhurst as a second lieutenant in the Royal Scots Greys, the beginning of a military career which lasted over 20 years.
+On 29 July 1955, Edward graduated from the Royal Military Academy Sandhurst as a second lieutenant in the Royal Scots Greys, marking the beginning of a military career that lasted more than 20 years.
 He was promoted to captain on 29 July 1961.

-From 1962 to 1963, Edward served in Hong Kong, later serving on the staff in Eastern Command.
+From 1962 to 1963, Edward served in Hong Kong, later joining the staff in Eastern Command.
 He was promoted to major on 31 December 1967.
 In 1970, he commanded a squadron of his regiment in Cyprus as part of the United Nations Peacekeeping Force in Cyprus.
 During the early 1970s, Edward also served briefly in Northern Ireland with his regiment.
-It was revealed in a 2022 book, that the Queen intervened in 1971 to prevent him getting kidnapped by the IRA.
-The then 35-year-old Edward, an Army officer with the Royal Scots Greys, was sent to Northern Ireland with his unit but the Queen alerted Edward Heath, the prime minister, during her private audience, and he relayed a warning to his ministers.
-Commanding officers were told that he was not to be sent to Belfast without special orders.
-A few weeks later, he was posted back to Britain.
+According to a 2022 publication, the Queen intervened in 1971 to prevent a potential IRA kidnapping attempt.
+Edward, then aged 35, had been deployed to Northern Ireland with his unit, but the Queen raised concerns during her weekly audience with the prime minister, Edward Heath.
+Following this, ministers instructed commanding officers that he was not to be sent to Belfast without special orders, and he was posted back to Britain a few weeks later.
 He was promoted to lieutenant-colonel on 30 June 1973.

 Edward retired from the army on 15 April 1976.
 He was subsequently accorded the honorary rank of major-general on 11 June 1983, and of field marshal on 11 June 1993.